 An interdepartmental minor is available which combines Latin language with a selection of courses in history, philosophy and classical literature.
-Students pursuing the minor will take two full years of Latin language plus two additional courses from one or more of the above fields for a total of 24 credits.
+Students pursuing the minor will take 24 credits: two full years of Latin language plus two additional courses from one or more of the above fields.
 Contact the department chair for more information.